antedoro/Arberia/content/posts/_index.md

 date: 2022-07-12T16:56:19+02:00
 lastmod: 2022-07-12T16:56:19+02:00
 draft: true
-type: # Use standard-view on nothing for default or courses - video - landingpage null
+type: # Use standard-view or nothing for default or courses - video - landingpage null
 weight: null